elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

   - Adds `PYTHONPATH` and other OTEL related environment variables.

-  Run `kubectl describe pod python-app-xxxx` and check:
+  Run a `kubectl describe` of one of your application pods and check:

   - There should be an init container named `opentelemetry-auto-instrumentation-python` in the Pod: